 I’m making speculative applications.
 Who do I address the covering letter to?

-Call the firm you’re targeting, explain that you’d like to send your CV in as a speculative application for a training contract or work experience and ask who to best address the letter to.
+Call the firm you’re targeting, explain that you’d like to send your CV in as a speculative application and ask who to best address the letter to.

 If you’re unable to get a specific name, use “Dear Sir/Madam” and you’ll need to sign off as “Yours faithfully”.

 I spoke to someone at a law fair recently.
 Should I mention this in my cover letter?